neex/1u.ms/README.md

 make-hex-312e322e332e34-rr.1u.ms has address 1.2.3.4
 ```

+#### Note on DNS TTLs

+Some servers doesn't want to handle zero TTL replies.
+Default TTL is 1 for "service" domains and 0 for others.

+If you want to change TTL, add `set-<number>-ttl` anywhere in the domain name.

 #### Log viewing

 The log of all DNS requests is public.
 There are the following endpoints: